 “One who undertakes to construct or superintend the construction, alteration, maintenance, repair, rehabilitation, remediation, reclamation, or demolition of any building, highway, sewer, structure, site work, grading, paving or project or any improvement in the State of Alabama where the cost of the undertaking including labor and materials is $50,000 or more.”

 Your “general contractor” license will be called a “prime contractor” license.
 The state of Alabama issues two licenses for general contracting work:

 Prime Contractor – Any prime contractors trying to do commercial or industrial projects worth more than $50,000 or any prime contractors seeking to do residential projects more than $10,000, are required to have a license.

 Subcontractor – Any subcontractor performing work for a licensed general contractor, if the work is more than $50,000, is legally required to have a subcontractors license as well.

 Who Needs a Contractors License?

 Anyone who plans on the contracting work above must apply for the appropriate licensing.
-Alabama also requires a different licensing process through their respective board for specialty trades, such as plumbers, electricians, and HVAC work.
+Alabama also requires a different licensing process through their respective board for specialty trades.

 What Do You Need To Become a General Contractor in Alabama?